gyunseo/gyunseo.github.io/src/content/blog/computer-network-chapter-5-cable-networks.md

 - **a cable modem termination (or transmission) system or CMTS** is equipment typically found in a cable company's headend, or at cable company hubsite and is used to **provide high speed data services**, such as cable internet or VoIP, to cable subscribers.
 - ADSL modem과 CM이 비슷하다.
 DSLAM과 CMTS가 비슷하다.
   ![](https://res.cloudinary.com/gyunseo-blog/image/upload/f_auto/v1699265625/image_oglnao.png)

+## Data Transmission Schmes: DOCSIS

+Several schemes have been designed to create <u>a standard for data transmission over an HFC network</u>.
+Prevalent is the one devised by Multimedia Cable Network Systems (MCSN), called **Data over Cable Service Interface Specification (DOCSIS)**.
+<u>DOCSIS is an international standard</u> developed by CableLabs
+and contributing companies.
+Cable Television Laboratories, also called CableLabs, is a non- profit research and development consortium.
+DOCSISI.O was ratified as ITU-T J. 112 and ITU-T J.222 for DOCSIS 3.0.